· 23 February 2016 ·

 [The artist] produced the painting in partnership with Stratford-upon-Avon town and district councils.
 Mike Gittus, chairman of Stratford-on-Avon District Council said: “The William Shakespeare 400th Anniversary portrait is a skilful interpretation of the face of Stratford-upon-Avon’s most famous son.
 We hope that royalties from the sale of signed prints of the portrait will raise much needed funds to help safeguard Shakespeare’s Birthday Celebrations.”

 I’m shocked, shocked, to find that commerce is going on in there.
-Heaven knows, as does the District Council of Stratford-on-Avon, that future Shakespeare’s Birthday Celebrations must be kept safe.
+Heaven knows, as does the District Council of Stratford-on-Avon, that future Shakespeare’s Birthday Celebrations must be safeguarded.

 I’m out of palms again.

-I noticed this just after I posted the above.
-Look closely at this photo (also from the Telegraph article), and see if you can figure out what’s missing.
-Besides the proper author, that is.
+Look closely at this photo (also from the Telegraph article), and see if you can figure out what’s missing, aside from the proper author.

 Sometimes the metaphors write themselves.

 I don’t mean to pick on poor Mr Tristram.
-He may be naive, but aside from the questionable trousers, he appears to be a talented painter.
-He draws cartoons as well, isn’t that perfect.
-He should have done one here – much more appropriate form for the subject.
-Do go have a look at his work.
+He may be naïve and somewhat gullible, but aside from the questionable trousers, he appears to have talent as a painter.
+He draws cartoons also, isn’t that perfect.
+Have a look at his work.
+He should have done a cartoon for this commission – it would have been a far more appropriate form for the subject.

 VERO NIHIL VERIUS